 Community Engagement Function Team

-John Cullen, Ph.D., Community Engagement Function Leader, Professor in the UR CTSI and Center for Community Health and Prevention, Director of Diversity and Inclusion for the UR CTSI and Associate Director in the Susan B. Anthony Center
+John Cullen, Ph.D., Community Engagement Function Leader, Professor in the UR CTSI and Center for Community Health & Prevention, Director of Diversity and Inclusion for the UR CTSI and Associate Director in the Susan B. Anthony Center

 Theresa Green, Ph.D., M.B.A., Community Engagement Education Coordinator and Director of Community Health Policy and Education

 Kathleen Holt, Ph.D., Community Engagement Senior Scientist

 Silvia Sorenson, Ph.D., Associate Professor of Human Development in the Warner School of Education, Center for Community Health & Prevention and the Department of Ophthalmology

-Laura Sugarwala, M.B.A., R.D., Director of Community Health Partnerships at the Center for Community Health and Prevention
+Laura Sugarwala, M.B.A., R.D., Director of Community Health Partnerships at the Center for Community Health & Prevention